hanakin/phpBB-StyleGuide/Coding Guidlines/CSS/README.md

 in an abstracted `.room {}` class.
-However we have specific types of room that are different from the others; a kitchen might have a tiled floor and a bedroom might have carpets, a bathroom might not have a window but a bedroom most likely will, each room likely has different coloured walls.
+However we have specific types of room that are different from the others; a kitchen might have a tiled floor and a bedroom might have carpets, a bathroom might not have a window but a bedroom most likely will, each room likely has different colored walls.
 OOCSS teaches us to abstract the shared styles out into a base object and then _extend_ this information with more specific classes to add the unique treatment(s).

 So, instead of building dozens of unique components, try and spot repeated design patterns across them all and abstract them out into reusable classes;
-build these skeletons as base ‘objects’ and then peg classes onto these to extend their styling for more unique circumstances.
+build these skeletons as base `objects` and then peg classes onto these to extend their styling for more unique circumstances.

 If you have to build a new component split it into structure and skin; build the